openenergymonitor/EmonScripts/docs/download.md

 **Option 1:** We recommend using [balenaEtcher](https://www.etcher.io/) to flash the image to an SD card.
 See [forum discussion](https://community.openenergymonitor.org/t/using-etcher-tool-to-flash-emonsd-image-to-sd-card/1773).

-**Option 2:** [Use the Raspberry Pi Imager](https://www.raspberrypi.com/software/), select 'Use custom: Select a custom.img from your computer' and then select the emonSD image that you have just downloaded.
+**Option 2:** [Use the Raspberry Pi Imager](https://www.raspberrypi.com/software/).
+Select 'Use custom: Select a custom.img from your computer' and then select the emonSD image that you have just downloaded.
 There is no need to unzip the image first, just use the .zip file directly. **WARNING: the user name must not be changed; it must be "pi"**.

 ## Before bootup SSH & WiFi configuration